CLAS-205/wi25-site/docs/textbook/unit4/lesson19-anatomy/index.md

 It would be all too easy to say that Greek and Latin form the backbone (ha!) of anatomical terminology.
 While both languages have their usages in medical vocabulary, Latin tends to appear in its original form more often than Greek in anatomical terms.
 This is because Latin was the language of instruction in medical schools and universities across Europe for centuries, especially during the Renaissance and following the Scientific Revolution.
 As a result, many of the anatomical terms were directly borrowed from Latin and have retained their original forms (e.g., *cranium*, *femur*).
 Greek tends to appear more frequently in the names of processes, structures, or conditions (e.g., *arthritis*, *gastrointestinal*).

 This system of naming using Greek and Latin roots is not limited to humans; it extends to the study of animals as well.
-The same conventions apply when describing animal anatomy, as the use of Latin and Greek allows for a consistent framework that can be used to describe similarities and differences across species.
+In other words, the same conventions apply when describing animal anatomy.
+The use of Latin and Greek allows for a consistent framework that can be used to describe similarities and differences across species.
 (Most vertebrates, for example, have *vertebrae*, or a backbone.)
-However, for simplicity and practicality, anatomical terminology in this lesson will focus primarily on the human body.
+However, for simplicity and practicality, anatomical terminology in this lesson will focus on the human body.

 ## Additional Latin Terminology